json-api/json-api/format/index.md

-As discussed above, a document **MAY** be extended to include relevant URLs within `links` members at several locations: at the top-level, within resource objects, and within relationship objects.
+As discussed above, a document **MAY** be extended to include relevant URLs within `links` members at several locations: at the top-level, within resource objects, within relationship objects, and within error objects.

 The allowed keys for `links` objects at the resource and relationship object levels are defined in the sections on [resource relationships] and